Friday, October 25, 2024

 So we need this new birth from on high.
 This is the 'passing from death to life' experience we spoke about earlier.

 I believe if we have really received salvation, we have undergone the new birth too.
-They are essentially terms for the same thing.
+They are essentially the same thing.
 Believers are saved.
 It's in the past for us.
 (It's true the final salvation of our bodies awaits us, so in the bodily sense, we will be saved, although we have, in essence, already been saved.
 Similarly, we are being saved from the remaining power sin has over us.
 There is a progressive sanctification of the soul.
 At the end of the age, at the resurrection, we will be saved from the power of sin altogether.
 But these future 'salvations' are inevitabilities after initial salvation.
 It is worth bearing these tense distinctions in mind when we encounter the words for salvation).

 How does it happen?